 In 1968, Boker’s was purchased by four of its employees: William Tedlund, Joseph Basara, Chester Engquist, and Joseph Kantorowicz, and was run successfully for many years.
 In 1986 William (Bill) Tedlund became the sole owner.
-He continues to lead the business with the Boker’s values and traditions, instilling those principles with his own family.
+He lead the business with the Boker’s values and traditions, instilling those principles with his own family.
 He has also taught his family and others an important humbling truth to live by saying, “It is important to know what you know, but more important to know what you don’t know and who to go to.”

 “Our father knew every employee and kept the pulse on the business by wandering around the shop and talking to the employees,” said Barry Tedlund.
 “He really knew the people and their families and what was important to them.
 Bill Boker, a past second generation owner, wanted to make sure the employees would continue to be taken care of when the transfer of ownership was made, and my dad made sure of it.”

 Being a values-driven company from the start also meant giving back and being good stewards for the surrounding community.
 As an employer for skilled tradespeople, Boker’s first employed local people within walking distance.
-These days, they draw employees from across the Twin Cities and outlying communities
+These days, they draw employees from across the Twin Cities and outlying communities.

 A Part of Every Industry